-Conducting emergency drills and exercises is integral piece of the Comprehensive Emergency Management Program at The University of Akron.
-Holding emergency management exercises offer opportunities to examine and strengthen and errors of improvements for responding to various emergencies.
-Information about previous exercised and after-action reports are available by contacting the Emergency Management Office at 330-972-6866.
+Conducting emergency exercises is an integral piece of the Comprehensive Emergency Management Program at The University of Akron, which offers opportunities to examine and improve emergency response protocols.
+Information about previous exercises and after-action reports is available by contacting the Emergency Management Office at 330-972-2633.